Fonta1n3/FullyNoded/Docs/Wallets/JoinMarket.md

 - The Fidelity Bond utxo is always frozen, you must unfreeze it to spend it.
 - Tap the 􀗕.
 - Direct send from mixdepth 0 to spend the utxo.

+## Maker (earn sats)

+You should only used previously coinjoined funds as a maker, and you ought to create a fidelity bond first.
+- In FN just toggle the maker switch on and the `yieldgenerator.py` script will run continuously until you toggle it off
+- Be patient and you ought to see your utxos transform with a few extra sats in your balance.

 ## Recovery